• Skip to main content

 Gift Bag Idea

-Go to the Dollar Tree and buy a bunch of medium sized party bags.
+Go to Dollar Tree and buy a bunch of medium-sized party bags.

 Another idea that will only work if you are using milk storage bags- is to cut a slit on the bottom of the bag.
 Go on to stack your milk in the gift bag with the oldest milk at the bottom- with the tag sticking out of the slit.
 In order for this to work you will have to first freeze your breastmilk flat first and then transfer it to the top of the bag.
 When you need to use your frozen milk you will grab your breastmilk from the bottom slit.